iepam-oficial/GLPI_install/README.md

 Exemplo de como preencher as variaveis de setup.

-Digite o nome do usuário do banco de dados: glpi_user
+Digite o nome do usuário do banco de dados: Fulano

-Digite a senha do banco de dados: MyStr0ngP@ssw0rd
+Digite a senha do banco de dados: minhasenhasecreta

 Digite o nome do domínio do servidor: 10.80.0.139